Professional edition active

 View Patient Education

 Portal hypertension is elevated pressure in the portal vein.
-It is caused most often by cirrhosis (in North America), schistosomiasis (in endemic areas), or hepatic vascular abnormalities.
+It is caused most often by cirrhosis, schistosomiasis (in endemic areas), and portal vein thrombosis.
 Consequences include esophageal varices and portosystemic encephalopathy.
 Diagnosis is based on clinical criteria, often in conjunction with imaging tests and endoscopy.
-Treatment involves prevention of gastrointestinal (GI) bleeding with endoscopy, drugs, or both and sometimes with portacaval shunting or liver transplantation.
+Treatment involves prevention of gastrointestinal (GI) bleeding with endoscopy, medications, or both.
+Sometimes portacaval shunting or liver transplantation is performed.

 (See also Liver Structure and Function and Evaluation of the Patient With a Liver Disorder.)